146 Years Ago

 “Work for me, and then I’ll start looking for them.”

-Egil considered Devikra for a long moment.
+Egil considered Devikra.
 She met his gaze evenly, matched the small smile on his own face.
 “Fine.
 I’m in.”